 - Analyze DMLT source system functionality e.g. using Business Process Improvement within Solution Manager.

-- Analyze existing landscape using SAP Readiness Check and SAP Business Scenario Recommendations (BSR).
+- Analyze existing landscape using SAP Readiness Check and Process Discovery for SAP S/4HANA (used to be called the Business Scenario Recommendations or BSR).

 - Execute S/4HANA preparation activities in the existing ERP solution.
 This might include archiving data to reduce the data footprint although data reduction can be achieved when data is transferred to S/4HANA with DMLT tools.
 You may remove unwanted unused custom code and configuration.
 You may also perform Customer Vendor Integration (CVI) to make business partner the lead object.